simsong/bulk_extractor/doc/announce_1.5.md

 Major Improvements
 ==================
-* BE now optionally writes features to SQLite database in addition to flat files.
+* BE now optionally writes features to SQLite databases in addition to flat files.

-* New scanners, plus many fixes in existing scanners
+* New scanners, plus many fixes in existing scanners.

 * Improved support for carving encoded objects missed by contemporary carvers (e.g. ZIP-compressed JPEG files).